Jayasankar-JN/Telegrambot-for-Instagram/README.md

 # Telegrambot-for-Instagram
-A simple Telegram bot to  download instagram profile picture by inputing the username and to get profile details .
+A simple Telegram bot to  download instagram profile picture by inputing the username and to get profile details .\
-Will add new features soon.....!!!
+Will add new features soon.....!!!\
+Deployed Telegram bot username **@InstaMediaSaver_bot**